spaceomid/Documentation/docs/Upload Center/index.md

 ## **General WorkFLow of the Project**
 * There are three api references for uploading files, getting the list of uploaded files and downloading the file(Check API reference part).

+# **Project Structure and WorkFlow**
+Different folders in the project will be described here by the order that they receive and proccess the File:
+* **middleware**
+this part contains `upload.js` file that is responsible for configuring multer and saving the file in the fileserver
+* **controller**
+this part contains `file_upload_controller.js` file that is responsible for handling errors and functions that are responsible for serving the routes
+* **routes**
+this part contains `routes.js` file that is responsible for routes and mthods(POST, Get) and calls`file_upload_controller.js` methods on the URL

 ## **General API Reference**
 **Last Update: 5/21/2023**